Feeding Palm Beach County

 As the largest provider of emergency food assistance in each county we serve, Feeding Palm Beach County is designed to serve Palm Beach County’s current and future food system needs.

-Feeding Palm Beach County offers 10 volunteer shifts per week and can accommodate up to 50 people per shift.
+Feeding Palm Beach County offers 10 volunteer shifts per week and can accommodate up to 20 people per shift (during COVID).
 Great for large groups and corporate team-building activities, we have two shifts per day, Tuesday-Saturday.
 We welcome individual volunteers as well, age 12+ with special family Philanthropy Days for kids 6+.

-More than a distribution center, Feeding Palm Beach County’s future programs are designed to help break the cycle of hunger and poverty by addressing the underlying root causes.
+More than a distribution center, Feeding Palm Beach County’s kitchen is designed to help break the cycle of hunger and poverty by addressing the underlying root causes.

 The Community Kitchen is a commercial kitchen designed to serve five purposes: